pabvald/bachelor-thesis/README.md

 # Virtual assistants: state of the art and development of a prototype.
-B.Eng. in Computer Engineering
+Bachelor's thesis
-Field of Computation thesis
+B.Eng. in Computer Engineering - Field of Computation

 ## Abstract